Viduthalai (1986 film): Production

 Balaji, who saw Qurbani decided to remake it in Tamil.
 He wanted Rajinikanth to play Feroz Khan's character and Ganesan to play Amjad Khan's character.
-Sivaji agreed to play the role.
-The dialogue for the film was written by Aaroor Das.
+Ganesan agreed to play the role.
+The dialogue for the remake was written by Aaroor Das.

 Soundtrack

-The soundtrack was composed by Chandrabose.
-Lyrics were by Vaali and Pulamaipithan.

 Release and reception

 Kalki printed a favourable review, calling it a return to form for Rajinikanth after a while.
-Despite this, the film was a box-office bomb.
+Despite this, the film was a box-office failure.